-For this transformation our body needs a little bit of fat.
-That’s why you should always prepare carrots with some oil or nuts.
+For this transformation, our body needs a little bit of fat.
+That’s why you should always prepare carrots with some oil or nuts and seeds.
 The same is true for sweet potatoes, mentioned above.

 Fiber content: 2.8 g per 100 g (11), or 3.6 g in a cup of chopped carrots, raw (128 g)